ramonbejar/trackorion/README.md

 python3 ./trackorionandmoon.py 2022-11-16 09:03:00 2022-11-28 0:0:0
 ```

-According to the information from Horizons, the first available date for orion is 2022-NOV-16 09:03:00.0000 TD  (times assumed to be in BDT time)
+According to the information from Horizons, the first available date for orion is 2022-NOV-16 09:03:00.0000 TDB  (times assumed to be in TDB time)